mnastorg/MAMBA_PROJECT/README.md

 If you still can't build the environment the following packages are the ones to install manually (with the creation of a python environment with version **3.6.1**) : geomdl // importlib // ipython // itk // matplotlib // meshio // networkx // numpy // openmesh-python // openssl // pandas // pyglet // python 3.6.1 // scikit-fmm // scikit-learn // scipy // symfit // sympy // trimesh // vmtk // pip // vtk.
 (All the packages can be read in the .yml files in details).

 ## How to run codes ?

+Codes are usually organized in the following order : The __main__ files which contains the principal functions and the other Python files that are located in the different folders.

+If you don't want to change anything in the code you only have to run those __main__ files.
+To do it, we use the python prompt **ipython** but you can also use Spyder or any other Python file interpreter.
+We use Atom to vizualise and edit Python files.

+The basic commands are the following :

+1. Open a Terminal window and go the project's folder
+2. Activate mamba_macos environment : **conda activate mamba_macos**
+3. Open ipython : **ipython**
+4. Then you have to run the __main__ file that you're interested in.
+For instance, if you want to use fitting programm : **run main_fitting**
+5. Once you did that you only have to launch the function that interest you with the corresponding correct arguments.